jupyterlab/extension-examples/basics/hello-world/README.md

 a `JupyterFrontEndPlugin` contains a few attributes:

-- `id`: the unique id of the extension,
+- `id`: the unique id of the extension
 - `autoStart`: a flag to start the extension automatically or not
 - `activate`: a
   function (`() => {}` notation) that takes one argument `app` of type